Washington Semester Program

 Scholar of the College is a special designation conferred at Commencement on seniors who have successfully completed particularly creative, scholarly, and ambitious Advanced Independent Research projects during their Senior year while maintaining an overall cumulative grade point average of A- or better.

 The department of Political Science has established its own Honors program to encourage and reward high academic achievement among its majors.
-Admission to the program is by invitation from the department.
+Admission to the program is highly selective and by invitation from the department.
 Each year 15-20 Political Science majors who have completed their Sophomore year are invited to join the Honors program.
-Selection is based on their academic records within the major and overall.
+Selection is based primarily (but not exclusively) on their academic records within the major and overall.
 The Honors program seeks to provide additional opportunities for intellectual exchange and friendship, among students as well as with the faculty.
 The department hopes that the spirit of the Honors program will in turn extend to all our classes and our students.

 The department offers special Honors Seminars on a variety of topics to members of the program.
 These are topics not ordinarily available in our course offerings, and they frequently focus on the special interests of faculty in important policy questions or intellectual puzzles.
 Members of the Honors program must take at least two Honors Seminars during their Junior and Senior years, in addition to the ten courses (30 credits) otherwise required for the major.
 Students seeking to complete the Honors program and graduate with Honors must, therefore, take at least 12 Political Science courses (36 credits) in all.

-For further information on the Political Science Honors Program, contact Professor Kenji Hayao.
+For further information on the Political Science Honors Program, contact Professor Michael Hartney.